Get the Glossary

 • Set up weekly or monthly staff meetings via video chat whenever possible.
 Just seeing the faces of other teammates can make a big difference in employee morale.

-Also, make sure supervisors are checking in with their remote staff regularly and are prepared to discuss and address any issues they may have.
-While COVID-19 is still at the forefront of everyone’s minds, employees might not reach out for help as readily.
+Also, make sure supervisors are checking in with their remote staff regularly and are prepared to discuss and address any issues they may have — employees might not reach out for help as readily.

-You can also consider encouraging remote employees to forge connections beyond the workplace.
+Planning some team bonding activities for your remote employees can be helpful, but you might also consider encouraging them to forge connections beyond the workplace.
 Networking with other remote workers and freelancers is a great way for them to not only interact socially, but to expand their professional networks.
-While social distancing is still being practiced, suggest virtual chatrooms like Google Hangouts Chat or message boards like Reddit where your employees can connect with others from the comfort of their own homes.
+Virtual chatrooms like Google Hangouts Chat or message boards like Reddit allow your employees to connect with others from the comfort of their own homes.

 You can also provide resources or information about support groups in the remote employee’s area that offer help dealing with a variety of issues.
-Generally these kinds of groups are free, and can be great resources for people going through difficult life events or stress from the current environment.
+Generally these kinds of groups are free, and can be great resources for people going through difficult life events or stress.

-Employees who work from home may go the whole workday without interacting with another person, especially if they’re being asked to social distance or remain at home.
+Employees who work from home may go the whole workday without interacting with another person.
 There is also the potential to fall into unhealthy habits.
 When an employee is already at home, it can be hard to find that important work-life balance.

 It’s a good idea to encourage remote employees to take breaks throughout the day.
 Getting outside to take a walk in the park or heading to the gym for a workout are both healthy and helpful for relieving stress.
 There are many other ways an employee might take their break away from the computer, but the important thing is to take that time to reset, regroup, and relax.